 Reese's cookie bars

 I originally made this recipe to celebrate Halloween because I knew I had to make something with my all time favorite - Reese’s pumpkins!
-I used mini Reese’s pumpkins for this recipe, but you could easily swap in another type of chocolate candy, or use all chocolate chips instead.
-It’s the perfect recipe for leftover Halloween candy, but don’t worry you can use this recipe all year round.
-I'll continue to update the recipe as more holidays come around to make sure you have the best Reese's holiday swaps.
+I used mini Reese’s pumpkins for this recipe, but you could easily swap in another type of peanut butter cup.
+It’s the perfect recipe for leftover Halloween candy, but I've also included the gram measurements so it will be easy to swap in other peanut butter cups too.

 I based the cookie dough off of my Chewy vanilla sugar cookie recipe.
 It’s one of my favorites because the ingredients are simple, but the flavor and texture is everything you would want in a sugar cookie.
 It has just the right amount of vanilla flavor, and it’s crisp around the edges and extremely chewy on the inside.
 In bar form you can expect a very similar texture and it pairs incredibly well with the added peanut butter and chocolate!